Dr. Oxide, a very unique singer-songwriter, defies categorization.

 His poetry touches all genres and speaks to the power of the

 earth and human spirit.
-For over two decades the Doctor has
+For over three decades the Doctor has

 prescribed his poignant brand of social commentary on current

 affairs, the environment and ordinary every day events.

 Join Dr. Oxide on his latest road trip.

 The Black & White collection spans my career -— recent compositions as well as a few songs I wrote years ago which I have updated for this album.
 I hope the songs add colour to your life.
 I would like to extend my personal thanks to Gary "Brotherman" Branchaud for his vision and friendship, to Nashville musicians John Heinrich, Luana Haskell, and Rory Faciane for making it all sound and feel so great, and to the Sieniuc family for their tireless support.
 Thank you everyone for taking the time to listen.

 Dedicated to the memory of: Henry Sieniuc and Christina Haynes.

 Black & White available on ITunes other digital platforms